named-data-ndnSIM/ndnSIM/docs/source/examples.rst

       |          |         10ms   |        |         10ms   |          |
       +----------+                +--------+                +----------+

-Consumer is simulated using :ndnsim:`NdnConsumerCbr` reference application and generates Interests towards the producer with frequency of 10 Interests per second (see :doc:`applications`).
+Consumer is simulated using :ndnsim:`ConsumerCbr` reference application and generates Interests towards the producer with frequency of 10 Interests per second (see :doc:`applications`).

-Producer is simulated using :ndnsim:`NdnProducer` class, which is used to satisfy all incoming Interests with virtual payload data (1024 bytes).
+Producer is simulated using :ndnsim:`Producer` class, which is used to satisfy all incoming Interests with virtual payload data (1024 bytes).

 FIB on every node is populated using default routes (see :doc:`helpers`).